imlnr/ai-factory/README.md

 Welcome to AI Factory, your one-stop destination for harnessing the power of artificial intelligence to fuel creativity.
 This React application leverages the OpenAI API to provide a myriad of services, including image generation, resume generation, and much more.

 # Features:
-[]- Image Generator: Unleash your imagination with our AI-powered image generator.
+- Image Generator: Unleash your imagination with our AI-powered image generator.
 Whether you're looking for inspiration or need visuals for your project, our tool can generate a wide range of images tailored to your specifications.

-[]- Resume Generator: Crafting the perfect resume just got easier.
+- Resume Generator: Crafting the perfect resume just got easier.
 Our resume generator utilizes AI to create professional and personalized resumes in no time, helping you stand out in the job market.

-[]- And More to Come: Stay tuned as we continuously expand our offerings to include even more innovative AI-powered services, designed to streamline your creative process and enhance your productivity.
+- And More to Come: Stay tuned as we continuously expand our offerings to include even more innovative AI-powered services, designed to streamline your creative process and enhance your productivity.

+## Tech Stack

+- HTML
+- CSS
+- JavaScript
+- React
+- Redux
+- Chakra UI (External styling library)

+## Pages
+- Home
+- Image Generator
+- Resume Generator

+# Installation
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).